 What are abalone?

-My work in the Friedman lab focuses on Pinto abalone restoration and development of new tagging methods for abalone.
-Check out my talk March 28th at the National Shellfisheries Association meeting!
+My work in the Friedman lab focuses on pinto abalone restoration and development of new tagging methods for abalone (see my manuscript on tagging here).
 The Friedman lab also has black and red abalone.
 If you would like to learn more about the Pinto Abalone restoration project in Washington, go here or watch the video here.
+For current information (November 2013) on Pinto abalone status in Washington State, see my post here.

 What does an abalone look like?